FlowAppPlatform/flow-platform-sdk/docs/README.md

 # CloudBoost Flow Docs

+### Before you begin

+Install `cloudboost-flow` module in your project via NPM.

+`npm install cloudboost-flow --save`

+Import it into your project.

+`import Flow from cloudboost-flow`

 ### Glossary

 - [Component](./classes/Component/README.md): Think of a component as a function.
 It's a black-box that takes some inputs, processes something and sends out output.
 For example: We can have component for sending an email, addition of two numbers, getting data from an API, etc.